grokify/ringcentral-sdk-ruby/docs/usage/authorization/Authorization.md

 token = client.authorize_code code, access_token_ttl: 600
 ```

+## Token Refresh

+Important!
+You have to manually maintain synchronization of SDK's between requests if you share authentication.
+When two simultaneous requests will perform refresh, only one will succeed.
+One of the solutions would be to have semaphor and pause other pending requests while one of them is performing refresh.

+See [the authorization docs](http://ringcentral-sdk-ruby.readthedocs.org/en/latest/usage/authorization/Authorization/) for more info including token reuse.

 ## Token Reuse

 To reuse an access token between sessions, you can save the hash of the token,